 Beyond our annual season of plays, Griffin is passionate about assisting members of our community in finding enjoyment, wonder, self–recognition and imaginative escape through theatre.
 We currently host one dedicated matinee performance for every Main Season production for members of the local community who would otherwise have limited access to the performing arts.
 For many attendees, a community performance at Griffin is the first time they have seen a professional play.
 We also run a highly successful Ambassadors program, which allows school students invaluable access to shows and workshops with industry professionals.

-The Girgensohn Foundation have been vital supporters of Griffin.
-Initially in their support of our Storylab program back in 2012/2013; a program that supported cross-cultural and cross-artform performance making with young artists from diverse backgrounds, and now as long-time Production Patrons, allowing us to bring works to stage that would have been otherwise impossible.
-Works they have made possible are: Michele Lee’s Rice (2017), Nick Coyle’s Feather in the Web (2018) and Suzie Miller’s Prima Facie (2019).
-They also supported a technical upgrade of the SBW Stables Theatre in 2017 and are the current Production Patron’s for Kendall Feaver’s Wherever She Wanders.
+Initially through their support of our Storylab program back in 2012/2013, and now as long-time Production Patrons, the Girgensohn Foundation allows Griffin to bring works to the stage that would have been otherwise impossible, including: Michele Lee’s Rice (2017), Nick Coyle’s Feather in the Web (2018) and Suzie Miller’s Prima Facie (2019).
+The Foundation also supported a technical upgrade of the SBW Stables Theatre in 2017, and are the Production Patrons for Kendall Feaver’s Wherever She Wanders in our 2021 Season.

 Generously funding our Griffin Studio and Griffin Scratch programs, the Malcolm Robertson Foundation support Griffin’s flagship programs for emerging artists.
 Griffin Studio specifically provides career pathways for promising directors, writers and dramaturgs.
 They are also supporting the commission of a new work, to be developed in 2021.

-The Griffin Ambassadors program, which provides a pathway for young people to experience the power and joy of Australian theatre, and without the support of the Robertson Foundation, it simply wouldn’t be possible.
-Since 2004, this program has provided 100 school students in years 10-12 to attend a series of workshops and performances that offers them insights into the inner workings of a theatre company, whether that be playwrighting, directing, acting or technical production.
-Many current staff members are in fact Ambassadors alumni!
+The Griffin Ambassadors program provides a pathway for young people to experience the power and joy of Australian theatre, and without the support of the Robertson Foundation, it simply wouldn’t be possible.
+Since 2004, this program has provided 100 school students in years 10-12 the chance to attend a series of workshops and performances that offers them insights into the inner workings of a theatre company, whether that be playwriting, directing, acting or technical production.